Skip to content

 "method": "Prompt model to complete/generate memorized content",

-"risk": "GPT-3 can emit phone numbers, code, private text",
+"risk": "Models can emit memorized phone numbers, code, or private text",

 "defense": "Deduplication, differential privacy, output filtering"